-Mayor Rahm Emanuel today announced that 14 acres of wooded land along the north branch of the Little Calumet River in West Pullman would be donated to the City and transferred to the Chicago Park District under a proposal introduced today to City Council.
+Fourteen acres of wooded land along the north branch of the Little Calumet River in West Pullman will be donated to the City and transferred to the Chicago Park District under a plan approved today by City Council.

 “This project will preserve open space in West Pullman while supporting the area’s ongoing renaissance,” said Mayor Emanuel.
 “Thanks to ArcelorMittal for donating this land and I look forward to getting started with preserving it for generations to come.”